How to renew an Irish passport as an adult

 - Liverpool Post Office, 1 – 3 South John Street, Liverpool, L1 8BN

-If you are applying abroad, suitable categories of witness are listed on the application form.
+If you are applying abroad, suitable categories of witnesses are listed on the application form.
 The witness should enter their daytime contact number on the application form as this may need to be verified by the Passport Service or the relevant embassy or consulate.

 Renewing your passport in person

-The counter service at the Passport Office is mainly designed to help people who need their passports urgently, and don’t have enough time to apply in the other ways.
+The counter service at the Passport Office is mainly designed to help people who need their passports urgently, and don’t have enough time to apply in other ways.
 In these cases, you should book an appointment with the Passport Office in Dublin or Cork.
 Information on the Urgent Appointment Service is below.

-If you living abroad and unable to use Passport Online, you can apply for an Irish passport in person, or using ordinary or registered post to your nearest Irish embassy or consulate.
+If you are living abroad and unable to use Passport Online, you can apply for an Irish passport in person, or using ordinary or registered post to your nearest Irish embassy or consulate.
 You use form APS 2.

 You cannot download the application form.
 You can get the application form from the Irish embassy or consulate in the country where you live (or the closest embassy or consulate).

 |Passport Online||€75 plus a €15 postage if you live outside Ireland|